lyra/plugin-odoo/README.rst

 * If you have multiple Odoo databases on your server, do not forget to set dbfilter parameter in odoo.conf. *You must launch one database only per URL* because Lyra Collect have to send back payment notification on the right database.
-Otherwise it will failed with a 404 error.
+Otherwise it will fail with a 404 error.

 Author
 =======